ibm-cloud-docs/codeengine/app-tutorial.md

 {: codeblock}

-## Create and deploy an application
+## Creating and deploying an application

 1. Create your application.
 Provide a name of the image that is used for this application and a name for your application.
 We are using the `ibmcom/hello` image reference.